atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## Autovectorisation

-In the past we would write our fast functions in assembler or even write assembler to write our functions in machine code.
-But we like to think that we are more civilised now.
-Such functions were hard to read and impossible to improve.
-Many such functions hang around like a bad smell and more are being produced by chip vendors for special architectures.
-Excellent libraries like [Sleef](https://github.com/shibatch/sleef/blob/master/src/arch/helperavx512f.h) are done this way with machine specific intrinsics .
+In the past we have implemented fast functions in assembler or even written assembler to write functions in machine code.
+These days however, we often try to take a more "civilized" approach where possible.
+Assembler functions are fast, but difficult to read, difficult to improve, and difficult to generalize.
+Despite these problems, many such functions end up hanging around like a bad smell, and more are being produced by chip vendors for special architectures.
+Even excellent libraries like [Sleef](https://github.com/shibatch/sleef/blob/master/src/arch/helperavx512f.h) are done this way with machine specific intrinsics.

 But to make our code portable, for example to run on the new ARM SVE with variable sized registers, we need a way of writing regular C or Rust code and having the compiler convert our loops into